From Input to Impact: Rockford Park DistrictShares Progress on Citizen-Driven Priorities

 2025 Highlights Regarding Responsible Financial Management, Strategic Investment, and Regional Economic Contribution

-• To reduce reliance on property taxes, the Rockford Park District aggressively pursues non-property tax revenue, including donations, naming rights, sponsorships, and grants such as the Illinois Criminal Justice Information Authority (ICJIA) and Dept. of Human Services (DHS) Illinois Youth Investment Program (IYIP/Teen Reach), critical to youth programming and employment.
-Grant funding is critical for supporting environmental initiatives, infrastructure projects, recreational programming, and long-term park system improvements.
+To reduce reliance on property taxes, the Rockford Park District aggressively pursues non-property tax revenue, including donations, naming rights, sponsorships, and grants such as the Illinois Criminal Justice Information Authority (ICJIA) and Department of Human Services (DHS) Illinois Youth Investment Program (IYIP/Teen Reach), critical to youth programming and employment.

-• In 2025, Rockford Park District facilities hosted several major events, generating millions of dollars in economic impact for the region.
+In 2025, Rockford Park District facilities hosted several major sports events, generating millions of dollars in economic impact for the region.